Pooler Domestic Violence Defense Lawyer

 Dealing with Domestic Violence Charges

 Upon your arrest for domestic violence charges, your first course of action should be to contact an experienced defense lawyer.
 A lawyer has no intention of judging you or subscribing to other peoples’ new perceptions of you since the charges.
 Their only intention is to do what they can to improve your situation and work towards building a strong legal defense that will help you succeed in your case.
+A criminal defense attorney can provide the guidance you need during this challenging time.

 When you are arrested, you may be bullied or intimidated into admitting certain information to the police.
 Never forget that you have a constitutional right to legal counsel, as well as a right to remain silent.
 You can exercise these rights whenever you wish, and you never have to say anything to the police without your lawyer present.
 If you wish to say nothing and wait for your lawyer, it is your legal right to do so.